American and British English pronunciation differences: Verbs ending in -ate

 Most 2-syllable verbs ending in -ate have first-syllable stress in AmE and second-syllable stress in BrE.
-This includes castrate, collate, cremate^{A2}, curate, dictate^{A2}, dilate, donate^{A2}, fixate, frustrate, gestate, gradate, gyrate, hydrate, lactate, locate^{A2}, mandate^{B2}, migrate, mutate, narrate_{b}^{A2}, notate, phonate, placate_{b}^{B2}, prostrate, pulsate, rotate, serrate^{A2}, spectate, stagnate, striate, translate^{A2}, truncate, vacate_{b*}^{A2}, vibrate^{A2}.
+This includes castrate, collate, cremate, curate, dictate, dilate, donate, fixate, frustrate, gestate, gradate, gyrate, hydrate, lactate, locate, mandate, migrate, mutate, narrate_{b}, notate, phonate, placate_{b}, prostrate, pulsate, rotate, serrate, spectate, stagnate, striate, translate, truncate, vacate_{b*}, vibrate.
 Examples where AmE and BrE match include conflate, create, equate, elate, inflate, negate, sedate; and probate with first-syllable stress.
 Derived nouns in -ator retain the distinction, but those in -ation do not.
-Also, migratory^{B2} and vibratory^{B2} sometimes retain the distinction.
+Also, migratory and vibratory sometimes retain the distinction.

-Most longer -ate verbs are pronounced the same in AmE and BrE, but a few have first-syllable stress in BrE and second-syllable stress in AmE: demarcate_{a}^{A2}, elongate_{a}^{A2}, impregnate^{B1}, incarnate^{A2}, inculcate, inculpate, infiltrate^{A1}, remonstrate_{ab}^{A2}, sequestrate, tergiversate_{a}^{A1} (Note: Also /ˌtɜːrdʒiˈvɜːrseɪt/).
+Most longer -ate verbs are pronounced the same in AmE and BrE, but a few have first-syllable stress in BrE and second-syllable stress in AmE: demarcate_{a}, elongate_{a}, impregnate, incarnate, inculcate, inculpate, infiltrate, remonstrate_{ab}, sequestrate, tergiversate_{a} (Note: Also /ˌtɜːrdʒiˈvɜːrseɪt/).
 For some derived adjectives ending -atory stress-shifting to -a(tory)- occurs in BrE.
-Among these cases are celebratory_{a} (BrE: /ˌsɛlɪˈbreɪtəri/), circulatory_{a}, compensatory_{a}, participatory_{a}, regulatory_{a}^{B1}.
+Among these cases are celebratory_{a} (BrE: /ˌsɛlɪˈbreɪtəri/), circulatory_{a}, compensatory_{a}, participatory_{a}, regulatory_{a}.
 AmE stresses the same syllable as the corresponding -ate verb (except compensatory, where AmE stresses the second syllable).
-A further -atory difference is laboratory^{B2}: AmE /ˈlæbərətɔːri/ and BrE /ləˈbɒrətəri/.
+A further -atory difference is laboratory: AmE /ˈlæbərətɔːri/ and BrE /ləˈbɒrətəri/.

 Miscellaneous stress

 There are a number of cases where same-spelled noun, verb and/or adjective have uniform stress in one dialect but distinct stress in the other (e.g. alternate, prospect): see initial-stress-derived noun.

-The following table lists words not brought up in the discussion so far where the main difference between AmE and BrE is in stress.
-Usually, it also follows a reduction of the unstressed vowel.
-Words marked with subscript _{A} or _{B} are exceptions to this, and thus retains a full vowel in the (relatively) unstressed syllable of AmE or BrE.
-A subsequent asterisk, _{*}, means that the full vowel is usually retained; a preceding _{*} means that the full vowel is sometimes retained.

-Words with other points of difference are listed in a later table.